of Relations | Diplomatic Representation || Travel

 Ambassador Extraordinary and Plenipotentiary

-African Embassy to Belgium and Luxembourg and Mission to the European
+African Embassy to the Kingdom of Belgium, the Grand Duchy of Luxembourg and Mission to the European Union.

 Belgium Representation in South Africa